surfcx/tripsync/privacy-policy.md

 - Use information about children for advertising, profiling, or any purpose other than enabling trip coordination among the adults responsible for that trip
 - Share information about children with any third party except the service providers listed in Section 4.2, all of which are bound to process data only on our instructions

-If you believe a child's information has been entered into TripSync without proper authorization, please contact us at **support@tripsync.app** and we will investigate and remove the information promptly.
+If you believe a child's information has been entered into TripSync without proper authorization, please contact us at **neelagiri@outlook.com** and we will investigate and remove the information promptly.

 ---

 ## 9. International data transfers

-TripSync operates from **[FILL IN: jurisdiction]**.
+TripSync operates from **California, USA**.
 Our service providers (see Section 4.2) may store and process your information in the United States, the European Union, or other countries where they operate.
 Where personal data is transferred internationally, we rely on standard contractual clauses or equivalent safeguards.

 ---